 An Example

-While the Veyron might take 7 seconds to reach 200kmph, F1 cars have been recorded to do it in as little as 4.5s.
-Thus, horsepower doesn’t always mean a massive top speed (although 230mph is still hugely fast), but instead it measures how quickly the engine can accelerate the weight of the car.
+While the Veyron might take 7 seconds to reach 200 kph, F1 cars are able do it in as little as 4.5s.
+So, horsepower doesn’t always mean a massive top speed (although 230 mph is still hugely fast), but instead it measures how quickly the engine can accelerate the weight of the car.
 Although the Bugatti has the same HP, it weighs a lot more and this is reflected in the acceleration time.

 Other Things To Consider

-Horsepower cannot be taken as a simple value for the acceleration however, as there are far more factors in play.
+Horsepower cannot be taken as a simple value for the acceleration however, as there are far more factors at play.
 Obviously, there is the weight of the car to consider, but also the effects of downforce and aerodynamics.
 These are especially important in F1 cars, and it shows that horsepower is not everything when it comes to speed.
-But we will look at that in more detail in the last section.

 What Is Torque?

 Torque is a measure of the force required to move an object around its axis.
 This results in something called angular acceleration, which is essentially what makes something rotate.
-In the case of a car, it is the crank shaft in the engine, which is turning, and the force acting on it is coming from the piston above it moving up and down.
-The piston pushes down on it with a specific force.
+In the case of a car, it is the crank shaft in the engine that is turning, and the force acting on it is coming from the piston above it moving up and down.
+The piston pushes down on it with a specific amount of force.

 HP = (Torque x RPM of the engine)/5252